kkortes/svelte-game-client/README.md

 ## Information

-This is a highly opinionated mono repo for game dev using web tech.
+This is a highly opinionated monorepo for game dev using web tech.

 The stack is: